bsugg/Project2/README.md

   - *…and several others…*

-In total there are **58 possible predictive attributes** with the goal of predicting the **response variable of number of shares** in social networks.
+In total there are **58 possible predictive attributes** with the goal of predicting the **response variable of number of shares in social networks**.
 The provided link above goes into more detail for all variables and their representation.

 ## \*\*\*\*\*Methods